The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated August 2022

 I encourage students to perform and play for family, friends, community/educational/church activities as much as possible throughout the year.
 Sharing the gift of music is a wonderful opportunity to bless and inspire others!

 - There are two required student recitals each year – Fall and Spring.
-Details TBA
+Details TBA through email and event placed on studio calendar for registration.

 - Recitals are planned and scheduled months in advance which students spend several weeks to months practicing in preparation.
+Because participation is required, please and avoid planning other trips or activities over these recitals.

 - If for some reason your child has extreme performance anxiety(being nervous is normal and not considered anxiety), please speak to me in advance.
 We will find some way to have your child participate and feel a part of the recital even if not performing.